PLAN YOUR VISIT

 Masks and face coverings should be free from holes and valves, cover both the nose and the mouth completely, and be free from gaps around the nose and mouth.
 If wearing face shields, they must be worn with a face mask or face covering that meets these standards as well.
 Please read these CDC guidelines for mask usage.

-The use of appropriate face coverings by staff members, volunteers, members and guests is required for all people of your party ages 2 and up during your visit to CuriOdyssey.
-We will have reusable masks for purchase in adult and child sizes.
+We have reusable masks for purchase in adult and child sizes.
 We also have a limited supply of disposable masks available for free; however, members and guests without masks will not be allowed entry to CuriOdyssey.

 Members and guests without face coverings or masks are not allowed into CuriOdyssey.

 In order to be allowed into CuriOdyssey without a face covering, you or the individual in your party requiring the exception, may be asked to show a written exemption from a medical professional (to the county-mandated face covering order) based on the individual’s medical condition, other health concern, or disability.
 When not able to wear a mask due to the aforementioned reasons, we ask for your help in complying to guidelines by maintaining adequate social distance between other guests not in your family group.
 We also recommend visiting after 12pm when the number of visitors decreases and will allow for greater distance between families.

 Physical Distancing and Capacity

 We determined our maximum number of guests per timed ticket timeslot based upon the number of linear feet within our outdoor zoo and garden, and indoor areas.